From continuum mechanics to SPH particle systems and back: Systematic derivation and convergence: Systematic derivation of the equations of motion

 In Section \ref{sec: deriv action} we introduced (for each $t$) the density $\rho_t$ as the push-forward of the initial density $\rho_0$ under the mapping $\Phi_t$.
 In this section we lift the evolution of $\rho_t$ to the space of (time-dependent) measures.
 Let $\mu_0$ and $\mu_t$ be the measures associated to the densities $\rho_0$ and $\rho_t$.
 Hence, $\mu_t=\Phi_t\#\mu_0$.
 In \eqref{eqn: Lagrangian in Phi}--\eqref{def:action} we can substitute $\rho_0(x)dx$ by $\mu_0(dx)$.
 Afterwards, there is one more aspect that we need to `repair' before we are completely in a measure formulation.
 The internal energy density $e$ depends on $\rho_t$ itself, via pointwise evaluation at $\Phi_t(x)$.
 An approximation of $\rho_t$ is needed to obtain a general expression that is even well-defined for measures that have no density (w.r.t.~the Lebesgue measure).
 We propose to introduce a regularization via convolution

-for all $\xi\in\supp\mu_t$.
-Here, the smoothing function $\Wh$ is nonnegative and even, $h$ is a small parameter, and $\Wh\rightharpoonup \delta_0$ in the narrow topology as $h\to0$ (i.e.~tested against bounded continuous functions).
+for all $\xi\in\R^d$.
+Here, the smoothing function $\Wh$ is nonnegative and even (so that it obtains an odd gradient, an effect which is used later in the derivation of the equations), $h$ is a small parameter, and $\Wh\rightharpoonup \delta_0$ in the narrow topology as $h\to0$ (i.e.~tested against bounded continuous functions).
 A typical example is the Gaussian with zero mean and variance $h^2/2$.
 If $\mu_t$ has a density $\rho_t$ then the convergence $\tilde{\rho}_t\to\rho_t$ holds \textit{in some sense and under certain mathematical conditions}.
 E.g. if $\rho_t$ is continuous and bounded, then by definition of $\Wh\rightharpoonup \delta_0$, $\tilde{\rho}_t(\xi)$ converges to $\rho_t(\xi)$ for all $\xi$.
 In any case, the convolution regularizes the solution, introducing an artificial `density' $\tilde{\rho}_t$, such that pointwise evaluation and the gradient are defined even when $\rho_t$ does not exist or is not differentiable.
-In this work we do not consider the limit $h\to0$, but we stick to the subscript $h$ in $\Wh$ in agreement with the common notation in SPH literature.\\ \\ Note that $\tilde{\rho}_t$ can also be written as
+Note that, $\tilde{\rho}_t$ also depends on $h$, but in this work we do not consider the limit $h\to0$, therefore for simplicity of notation, we leave out $h$ in $\tilde{\rho}_t$.
+However, we stick to the subscript $h$ in $\Wh$ in agreement with the common notation in SPH literature.\\ \\ Note that $\tilde{\rho}_t$ can also be written as

 by definition of the push-forward.
 Hence, we should keep in mind that $\tilde{\rho}$ has either a functional dependence on $\mu_t$, or an extra dependence on $\Phi_t(\cdot)$ (depending on which formulation we choose), but we do not write this dependence explicitly.\\ \\ In $e$, we substitute $\tilde{\rho}_t$ for $\rho_t$ in the sequel and redefine the Lagrangian (in a measure-formulation) such that the action becomes